BoboTiG/ebook-reader-dict/README.md

 ## Updating Dictionaries

 All dictionaries are automatically re-generated **every day** at midnight.
 The process uses the latest Wiktionary dump available at that time.
-Files are updated in place so that download links never changes.
+Note that download links never change.

 - You should open an [issue](https://github.com/BoboTiG/ebook-reader-dict/issues) if:
    - you do not find a word;